 Implantation bleeding is bleeding that occurs as a result of a fertilized egg implanting in the uterine wall.
 This bleeding is the first recognizable sign of pregnancy and does not occur in all cases.

 While most women already know what a period is, just for knowledge’s sake, a menstrual cycle is on average 28 days in length, but may vary from woman to woman.
 In this time, an egg should be released (about mid-way through your cycle), if the egg is fertilized it implants in the uterine wall and implantation bleeding may occur, if it’s not fertilized this egg travels on and is shed with the uterine lining.
 If you don’t release an egg, your period may be delayed, but you will likely still experience bleeding.
 Ovulation, or the release of this egg, can be confirmed by charting your basal body temperature.

 Implantation bleeding or period?
 How can you tell?

 Now that you understand what both are, let’s talk about how you can tell them apart.
 Implantation bleeding will generally occur 6 to 12 days after intercourse or ovulation so pay attention to when your period should be and when this mysterious bleeding occurs.
-If you experiencing bleeding when you shouldn’t, this could be a sign of implantation bleeding.
+If you experiencing bleeding sightly earlier than you should, this could be a sign of implantation bleeding.

 Keep in mind that only about one third of women experience implantation bleeding.
 If you suspect pregnancy or have had unprotected sex, don’t assume that you’re not pregnant simply because you didn’t experience this symptom.
 Some women become pregnant and exhibit no symptoms what so ever.